 I studied Physics at Queen Mary University of London, and Management at the University of Bradford School of Management.
-Several years later, I qualified as a Fellow of the Chartered Institute of Management Accountants and more recently as a Chartered Global Management Accountant.
+Several years later, I qualified as a Fellow of the Chartered Institute of Management Accountants (FCMA) and Chartered Global Management Accountant (CGMA).

-As a management consultant and financial management specialist, I advised many organisations and completed many successful company turnarounds.
+As a management consultant and financial management specialist, I advised many organisations and completed many successful company turnarounds in the UK, Southern Africa and Turkey.
 My international career spanned many diverse sectors including aeronautics, broadcasting, leisure, media, gold mining, oil exploration and international trade.

 “The extent to which the